deepfence/terraform-azure-cloud-scanner/README.md

-# Cloud scanner for Azure by Deepfence
+# Cloud Scanner for Azure by Deepfence

 This module deploys Cloud scanner for Azure by creating underlying resources in Azure.